Change the weight you can carry

 You can apply to increase the maximum permitted weight your lorry can carry.

-After up-plating or uprating, you’ll have to pay a higher rate of vehicle tax if it means you replate to a higher vehicle tax band.
+You’ll have to pay a higher rate of vehicle tax if up-plating or uprating puts you in a higher vehicle tax band.

 Downplating and downrating

 You can also ‘downplate’ or ‘downrate’ your lorry.
 This reduces the maximum weight it can work at and will lower its rate of vehicle tax.

 Your vehicle will be inspected by DVSA if it has been uprated or downrated before it’s issued with new plates at the new weights.

 Up-plated and downplated lorries are not usually inspected, but downplated vehicles might have to pass an official weight test before DVSA issues a new plate.

 Apply to replate your lorry